-Text that reads 'Scholar.
-Spy.
-Specialist.' with 'Spy.' in red and the rest in white, on a black background.
+Text that says "Scholar.
+Spy." with "Scholar" in white and "Spy" in red on a black background.

-Text graphic that reads, 'The Knox Files begin with Ile Vermillion' in white and red text on a black background.
+Text that says "The Controlled Identity" in red on a black background.

 About the Author